-Our partner Ian Field, and our consultant James Noble are both accredited specialists in Family Law and they have undertaken the necessary training and they both practice Collaborative Law.
+Our partner Ian Field accredited specialists in Family Law and have undertaken the necessary training and practice Collaborative Law.

-If you would like to discuss whether this approach is the answer you are looking for, or what other alternative approaches may suit your situation, please contact Ian Field or James Noble.
+If you would like to discuss whether this approach is the answer you are looking for, or what other alternative approaches may suit your situation, please contact Ian Field.

 COLLABORATIVE LAW APPROACH